 The menu is thoroughly Italian, with suckling pig, whole roast duck and veal saltimbocca.
 But those in the know come for the seasonal set-lunch of two courses and wine.
 We love it because it’s great value without diminishing the classic Di Stasio experience.
+With the addition of Bar Di Stasio next door, you can either turn up early for a quick drink before your booking, or adjourn next door for an extra digestive afterwards.

 Staff are discreet and attentive, patrolling the cosy space with attention to detail – and it all feels a little bit rarefied.